Certificate Program (15 credits)

 Your ABI Education

 The objective of the Wildlife Rehabilitation program is to provide training in the care of wildlife.
 Proper husbandry requires knowledge of animal nutrition, medicine, disease, behavior, and population management.
 Graduates will know how to provide care, to manage human-wildlife conflict, and to create effective lesson plans or presentations.
+Upon graduation, you may begin using the designation CWRP, Certified Wildlife Rehabilitation Professional.

 Learn more about Careers in Wildlife Rehabilitation.